PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 You know, typical sendoff lines.

-Willie Mays was leaving.
+Willie was leaving.
 He’d walk right behind where I was sitting.
 When he walked past me, he said into my good ear (I only hear out of one ear), “Stoneham would’ve never traded Cepeda.”

-One-third of the Cashman song – done.
+One-third of that Cashman song – done.

 Part 2 of Willie … Almost Mickey … and The Duke next week.